robmarkcole/ServingMLFastCelery/README.md

 docker build -t ml-app .
 ```
 Note there are many requirements, so I had to unpin a bunch of these to successfully build.

+## Issues
+This is basically working, except the model file is not included, resulting in `KeyError: 'MODEL_PATH'`